R4VILKHGB/Simple-web-pages/README.md

 # Simple-web-pages
-series of simple web pages
+series of simple web pages for a course